TheArturthur/CoppermindScraper/Cosmere/Marat.md

 ### Peoples
 West of Marat, women's hands are not covered for modesty.
 The people who live in Marat, as in [[Tukar\|Tukar]] and the [[Reshi Isles\|Reshi Isles]], tend to have brown skin tones and black hair.
 Their clothes have colours similar to Azish patterns.
 The cloth is thicker and coarser then Azish clothing.
 Their outfits are also more enveloping then Azish clothing and have braided tassels that hang low from the waist.
 This style is common in southeastern Makabak.
 The Marati are described as a rather proud people, like you would find in any other nation across Roshar.
+Marati people are typically brown-skinned with black hair, much like the nearby Tukari.

 ### Economy
 Marat has grand bazaars that attract merchants looking for lucrative trade.
 Some of Marat's exports are fine furniture and rugs. [[Highprince\|Highprince]] [[Dalinar Kholin\|Dalinar Kholin]] used some to decorate his barracks. [[Queen Fen\|Queen Fen]] gave [[Shallan\|Shallan]] a fine Marati rug as a wedding gift. [[Mraize\|Mraize]] owns rugs from Marat.